Subletting Laws in DC, Virginia & Maryland: What Landlords and Tenants Need to Know

 2. Property damage: If the subtenant causes damage to the property, the original tenant may be held responsible.
 Having a security deposit and a clear agreement on responsibility for damages can help mitigate this issue.

 3. Eviction difficulties: Evicting a subtenant can be complicated, as the original tenant may also need to be evicted.
-Consult with an attorney or a professional property management company to navigate the eviction process.
+Consult with an attorney or a professional property management company to navigate the eviction process in DC, Virginia, or Maryland.

 4. Lease violations: A subletting arrangement might violate the terms of the original lease, resulting in penalties or even eviction for the original tenant.
 Ensure that you have written permission from your landlord before subletting and adhere to the terms of your lease.